About hydrocortisone tablets

 What to do about:

-- headache - make sure you rest and drink plenty of fluids.
-Don't drink too much alcohol.
+- headaches - make sure you rest and drink plenty of fluids.
+Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Talk to your doctor if headaches last longer than a week or are severe.

 - feeling weak or tired - make sure that you get plenty of rest.
-Don't drive or use tools or machinery if you're feeling tired.
-Don't drink alcohol as it will make you feel worse.
+Do not drive or use tools or machinery if you're feeling tired.
+Do not drink alcohol as it will make you feel worse.

 - muscle ache - if you get unusual muscle ache, which isn't from exercise or hard work, talk to your doctor.
 You may need a blood test to find the cause.

-- feeling sick - try taking your tablets with food.
+- stomach problems, feeling sick (nausea) - try taking your tablets with food.
 It may also help if you avoid rich or spicy food while you're taking hydrocortisone tablets.
-If it carries on, tell your doctor.
-They may be able to prescribe an extra medicine to protect your stomach.
+If it carries on or you get severe indigestion or stomach pain, tell your doctor.
+They may be able to prescribe an extra medicine to protect your stomach

 - swollen ankles - get plenty of rest and raise your legs when you're sitting down.
 Try not to stand for a long time.